ibm-cloud-docs/databases-for-mongodb/getting-started-new.md

 Events are formatted according to the Cloud Auditing Data Federation (CADF) standard.
 For further details of the information they include, see [CADF standard](/docs/activity-tracker?topic=activity-tracker-about#cadf_standard){: external}.

-You cannot connect {{site.data.keyword.at_short}} using the API.
+You cannot connect {{site.data.keyword.at_short}} by using the API.
 Use the console to complete this task.
 For more information, see [Activity Tracker Integration](/docs/cloud-databases?topic=cloud-databases-activity-tracker){: external}.
 {: note}

 ## Step 6: Connect {{site.data.keyword.at_full}} using Terraform